acoomans/SimulatorRemoteNotifications/README.md

 The library extends _UIApplication_ by embedding a mini server that listen for UDP packets containing JSON-formated payload.
 Is also contains a service to send notifications to the mini server, for use in tests.

+This project includes the _iOS Simulator Notifications_ MacOSX app to help you send the notifications.

 Note that SimulatorRemoteNotifications does not send notification through Apple's Push Service.

 [![Build Status](https://api.travis-ci.org/acoomans/SimulatorRemoteNotifications.png)](https://api.travis-ci.org/acoomans/SimulatorRemoteNotifications.png)